Ernanm280/deploying-ad/README.md

 <br>
 <br>

-As we run the script, observe the list of accounts being generated, then open `Active Directory Users and Computers (ADUC)` and confirm the new accounts appear in the `_EMPLOYEES` OU.
+As we run the script, observe the list of accounts being generated, then open `Active Directory Users and Computers (ADUC)` and confirm the new accounts appear in the _EMPLOYEES (OU).

 <img width="1239" height="917" alt="Screenshot 2026-04-11 191142" src="https://github.com/user-attachments/assets/c9e895b3-015d-4f66-b36c-199b5adef835" />